- Live Rates

-Conventional loan limits for the Seattle metro area will go up in 2021, as they have been doing over the past few years with increasing housing prices.
-Home prices have been increasing in Seattle over the past 12 months, so where will conforming loan limits in Seattle be?
+Conventional loan limits for the Seattle metro area went up in 2021, as they have been doing over the past few years with increasing housing prices.

 Home prices across the Seattle metro area have increased steadily over the past few years.
-Accordingly, the conforming loan limit has steadily increased over the recent past and will increase again in 2021.
+Accordingly, the conforming loan limit has steadily increased over the recent past and increased again in 2021.

 Loan limits are established by federal housing agencies and are largely based on the median home values within each county.
 And when those house prices rise considerably over the course of a year, housing officials often increase the loan limits to keep up.
 That’s something we’ve seen in Seattle over the last year.